 ULUWATU has a lovely story . . .

-but the true story is amazing
+but the true story is so much darker

-And developed the Handmade Balinese Lace identity, the 'crisp white lace', the hand-crafted Bali artisan angle, wrote the advertising copy, designed the logo, designed the shops and the racks and the hangers, and even designed the statues, the mannikins, and the signage.
+And developed the Handmade Balinese Lace identity, the 'crisp white lace', the hand-crafted Bali artisan angle, wrote the advertising copy, designed the logo, designed the shops and the racks and the hangers, and even designed the statues, the manikins, and the signage.

 That beautiful shop in the photo?
 Yeah, I designed and built every centimeter of it.